The Saginaw Eddy Concert Band

 With Anderson’s retirement after the 1993 season, Jim Hargett and Paul Lichau were asked to conduct the band while a conductor search committee sought a new conductor.
 Hargett had played in the band for many years and served as the librarian since 1991 and Lichau had played in the band since 1963 and served as the manager for the band since 1980.
 The two conductors brought a balance in programming and style to the band.
 Emphasis was placed on performing the best in wind band literature as well as the crowd-pleasing marches, show tunes and feature numbers.
 At the request of the trustees and the city, the concerts returned to Ojibway Island.
 Hargett remained until 2012 and Lichau remained through 2014.

-The SECB celebrated the 75th Anniversary of its founding in 2001 by inviting special guest artists to perform with the band.
-Lynn Klock Saxophone soloist from the University of Massachusetts, Flûtée, The Three Sopranos, the Valley Woodwind Quintet, Good Company and the Boston Brass all performed with the SECB.
-Former conductors Monte Sheedlo and James Dye were featured with the band as well.
+On our 75th Anniversary in 2001 special guest artists Lynn Klock, The Three Sopranos, Good Company and the Boston Brass along with former musical directors Monte Sheedlo and James Dye were all featured with the band.

 Vanessa Heuck became the first female conductor of the Eddy Band in 2015.
 Vanessa left to pursue a doctorate in conducting following the 2015 summer season.
 Joseph Radtke was chosen to conduct our 2015 Christmas concert and was permanently hired as musical director in 2016.
-Joe will began his second season leading the band starting with our first concert on June 18, 2017.
+Joe will begin his fourth season leading the band starting with our first concert on June 16, 2019.

 Some other significant events for the SECB:

-- The SECB hosted John Philip Sousa IV, the great grandson of the March King, in a special 4th of July concert in Frankenmuth.
+- On July 4, 2006 the SECB hosted John Philip Sousa IV, the great-grandson of the March King, in a special Independence Day concert at the Palmer Schau Band Shell in Frankenmuth.

-- The SECB performed a concert at the national conference of the American School Band Directors Association in Detroit.
+- The SECB was selected to perform at the national conference of the American School Band Directors Association in Detroit, Date 2007.

 Thanks to the forethought of Mr. Eddy, the SECB continues to be the best entertainment value in the Saginaw Valley!